 Wars of the 21st century are mainly hybrid and technological: the fate of confrontations is decided not only directly on the battlefield, but also in the information and media plane.
 And if earlier Kremlin agents promoted their messages through newspapers and television channels, and with the spread of the Internet to the masses, numerous websites and social networks were added to them, now Moscow is actively lobbying for its own geopolitical and economic interests and “wetting” Ukrainian business through...
 Western media.

 What organizations help Russian intelligence services expand their zone of influence in Europe?
-Who “ordered” the information campaign regarding Ukrainian coal magnate Vitaly Kropachev?
+Who “ordered” the information campaign regarding the Ukrainian coal magnate Vitaly Kropachev?
 And what does British “media consultant” Harry Cartwright have to do with it?

 Although enemy intelligence services have been using media resources in Western countries for quite a long time to lobby narratives and even interfere in local politics, the information front in Europe became most active with the beginning of Russia’s full-scale invasion of Ukraine.

-The story of “Voice of Europe”
+The story of the “Voice of Europe”

 “According to Spiegel and the Belgian daily De Tijd, investigators in Belgium and France have been searching the offices of the European Parliament in Brussels and Strasbourg since this morning.
 The raids are related to the case surrounding the pro-Russian news portal Voice of Europe, which is said to be at the center of a Russian influence operation,” German publication Spiegel reported.